AyaanMK/Java-Projects/README.md

    - Handles division by zero with an error message.
    - Validates user inputs for both numbers and operators to ensure a smooth experience.
    - Continues to prompt the user for calculations until they choose to exit the program.

+3. **Temperature Tool**
+   - A simple application that allows users to input daily temperatures for a week.
+   - Calculates and displays:
+     - Weekly average temperature.
+     - Maximum temperature for the week.
+     - Minimum temperature for the week.
+     - Whether the average temperature is suitable for a walk (between 15°C and 30°C).
+   - User-friendly interface with clear prompts for input.
+   - Allows users to repeat tool usage for multiple queries, enhancing usability.